alejandrosebasti/alejandrosebasti/README.md

 - 👋 Hi, I’m @alejandrosebasti
-- 👀 I’m interested in ... math and app devlopment
+- 👀 I’m interested in ... math and app devlopment, making math videos on tiktok/youtube
 - 🌱 I’m currently learning ... math in university
 - 📫 How to reach me ... alejandromath99@gmail.com

 <!---
 alejandrosebasti/alejandrosebasti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.